ajoecker/gauge-services/README.md

 (login via basic authentication)

 ## Note
-Gauge does not support currently multiline parameters, which means a query cannot be part of the step, but must  be referenced by an external file.
+Gauge does not support currently multi-line parameters, which means a query cannot be part of the step, but must  be referenced by an external file.
 Watch https://github.com/getgauge/gauge/issues/175 for this.